tohachan/remix-genai-template/README.md

 # Remix + Gen AI Template

+> [!NOTE]
+> **🤖 Cursor AI Optimized**
+> This template is specifically designed and optimized for **Cursor AI** development workflows.
+The Gen AI features, architectural rules, and automation work seamlessly with Cursor's AI capabilities.
+For other AI tools, the template will function as a standard Remix + FSD setup.

-A comprehensive starter kit for building scalable Remix applications using **Feature-Sliced Design (FSD)** architecture, optimized for seamless **Gen AI development** workflows.
+A comprehensive starter kit for building scalable Remix applications using **Feature-Sliced Design (FSD)** architecture, optimized for seamless **Gen AI development** workflows with **Cursor AI**.

 ## 🚀 What This Template Provides